polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/advanced/try-runtime.md

     fn on_runtime_upgrade() -> Weight { }
     ```

-To call into these hooks with `try-runtime`, a `feature` tag is used.
+To call into these hooks with `try-runtime`, a cargo `feature` is used.
 This requires specifying a `features`
 dependency in your projects' relevant `Cargo.toml` files.

 > Refer to this how-to guide on integrating `try-runtime` to your project.
 (TODO)